signal18/replication-manager/README.md

 loose_rpl_semi_sync_slave_enabled = ON
 ```

-**replication-manager** can still auto failover when replication is delay up to reasonable time, in such case i will lose data giving to HA a bigger priority compare to the quantity of possible data lost.
+**replication-manager** can still auto failover when replication is delayed up to a reasonable time, in such case we will lose data, giving to HA a bigger priority compared to the quantity of possible data lost.
 This is the second SLA display.
-This SLA track the time i can failover under the conditions that was predefined in the **replication-manager** parameters, number of possible failover exceeded, all slaves delays exceeded, time before next failover not yet reached, no slave to failover.
+This SLA tracks the time we can failover under the conditions that were predefined in the **replication-manager** parameters, number of possible failovers exceeded, all slave delays exceeded, time before next failover not yet reached, no slave available to failover.

-First SLA is the one that track the presence of a valid topology from  **replication-manager**, when a leader is reachable.
+The first SLA is the one that tracks the presence of a valid topology from  **replication-manager**, when a leader is reachable.

 Consistency during switchover and in case of split brain on active active routers:
-**replication-manager** have no other way on the long run to prevent additional writes to set READ_ONLY flag on the old leader, if routers still sending WRITE TRX, they can pill up until timeout, despite being killed by **replication-manager**, additional caution to make sure that piled writes do not happen is that **replication-manager** will decrease max_connections to the server to 1 and use the last one connection by not killing himself         This works but in yet unknown scenarios we would not let a node in a state it can be connected any more so we advice using extra port provided with MariaDB pool of thread feature :
+**replication-manager** has no other way on the long run to prevent additional writes to set READ_ONLY flag on the old leader, if routers are still sending Write Transactions, they can pile-up until timeout, despite being killed by **replication-manager**, additional caution to make sure that piled writes do not happen is that **replication-manager** will decrease max_connections to the server to 1 and use the last one connection by not killing himself.
+This works but in yet unknown scenarios we would not let a node in a state where it cannot be connected to anymore, so we advise using extra port provided with MariaDB pool of threads feature :

 ```
 thread_handling = pool-of-threads